joahking/vhs/README.md

 ## TODO
 - Provide a wiki pages with specs
 - Try in in jenkins
-- Use it with test unit
+- Try it with test unit
 - write tests
 - clean up code here and in VCR